-area of significant auditor attention, in particular if such a change had a significant effect on the auditor's overall audit strategy or related to a significant risk (e.g., changes to a system affecting revenue recognition).
+example, matters relevant to the audit that was performed that may not be required to be disclosed in the financial statements.
+For example, the implementation of a new IT system (or significant changes to an existing IT system) during the period may be an area of significant auditor attention, in particular if such a change had a significant effect on the auditor's overall audit strategy or related to a significant risk (e.g., changes to a system affecting revenue recognition).

-Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with ISA (UK) 315 (Revised June 2016) (Ref: Para.
+Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with ISA (UK) 315 (Revised July 2020) (Ref: Para.
 9(a))

 - A19.
 ISA (UK) 260 (Revised November 2019) requires the auditor to communicate with those charged with governance about the significant risks identified by the auditor.
 Paragraph A13 of ISA (UK) 260 (Revised November 2019) explains that the auditor may also communicate with those charged with governance about how the auditor plans to address areas of higher assessed risks of material misstatement. - A20.
-ISA (UK) 315 (Revised June 2016) defines a significant risk as an identified and assessed risk of material misstatement that, in the auditor's judgment, requires special audit consideration.
+ISA (UK) 315 (Revised July 2020) defines a significant risk as an identified risk of material misstatement for which the assessment of inherent risk is close to the upper end of the spectrum of inherent risk due to the degree to which the inherent risk factors affect the combination of the likelihood of a misstatement occurring and the magnitude of the potential misstatement should that misstatement occur.
 Areas of significant management judgment and significant unusual transactions may often be identified as significant risks.
 Significant risks are therefore often areas that require significant auditor attention. - A21.
 However, this may not be the case for all significant risks.
-For example, ISA (UK) 240 (Revised June 2016) presumes that there are risks of fraud in revenue recognition and requires the auditor to treat those assessed risks of material misstatement due to fraud as significant risks.
-In addition, ISA (UK) 240 (Revised June 2016) indicates that, due to the unpredictable way in which management override of controls could occur, it is a risk of material misstatement due to fraud and thus a significant risk.
+For example, ISA (UK) 240 (Revised May 2021) presumes that there are risks of fraud in revenue recognition and requires the auditor to treat those assessed risks of material misstatement due to fraud as significant risks.
+In addition, ISA (UK) 240 (Revised May 2021) indicates that, due to the unpredictable way in which management override of controls could occur, it is a risk of material misstatement due to fraud and thus a significant risk.
 Depending on their nature, these risks may not require significant auditor attention, and therefore would not be considered in the auditor's determination of key audit matters in accordance with paragraph 10. - A22.
-ISA (UK) 315 (Revised June 2016) explains that the auditor's assessment of the risks of material misstatement at the assertion level may change during the course of the audit as additional audit evidence is obtained.
+ISA (UK) 315 (Revised July 2020) explains that the auditor's assessment of the risks of material misstatement at the assertion level may change during the course of the audit as additional audit evidence is obtained.
 Revision to the auditor's risk assessment and reevaluation of the planned audit procedures with respect to a particular area of the financial statements (i.e., a significant change in the audit approach, for example, if the auditor's risk assessment was based on an expectation that certain controls were operating effectively and the auditor has obtained audit evidence that they were not operating effectively throughout the audit period, particularly in an area with higher assessed risk of material misstatement) may result in an area being determined as one requiring significant auditor attention.